Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Introduction

 \section{Introduction}

 The success of large language models (LLMs) in natural language processing tasks has generated a lot of interest in understanding their internal representations and their alignment with human brain activity.
-Brain activations, measured with functional magnetic resonance, magnetoencephalography, or electrocorticography, in humans listening to or reading a text can be predicted from the internal activity of LLMs fed with the same text \citep{jain2018incorporating,toneva2019interpreting,schrimpf2021neural,caucheteux2022brains,goldstein2022shared,pasquiou_information-restricted_2023,antonello2024scaling}.
-In the encoding model approach \citep[see][for a review]{dupre2025voxelwise}, brain activations are regressed on the hidden neural activations from an LLM and the resulting model is used to compute cross-validated correlations at each voxel (brain scores).
+Brain activations, measured with functional magnetic resonance, magnetoencephalography, or electrocorticography, in humans listening to or reading a text can be predicted from the internal activity of LLMs fed with the same text \citep{jain2018incorporating,toneva2019interpreting,schrimpf2021neural,caucheteux2022brains,goldstein2022shared,pasquiou_information-restricted_2023,antonello2024scaling,hosseini2024artificial}.
+In the encoding approach, brain activations are regressed on the hidden neural activations from an LLM and the resulting model is used to compute brain-predicitity scores, that is, cross-validated correlations at each voxel \citep[see, e.g.,][for a review]{dupre2025voxelwise}.

-Early studies \citep{huth2016natural,jain2018incorporating,caucheteux2021disentangling,pasquiou_information-restricted_2023} reported brain score maps that were very symmetrical, with similar brain scores in the right and in the left hemisphere, an odd finding given all the evidence for left hemispheric dominance for language.
+Early studies \citep{huth2016natural,jain2018incorporating,caucheteux2021disentangling,pasquiou_information-restricted_2023} reported brain correlation maps that were very symmetrical, with similar values in both hemispheres, an odd finding given the evidence for left hemispheric dominance for language.
 For instance, in their seminal paper, \citet{huth2016natural} noted that ``One striking aspect of our atlas is that the distribution of semantically selective areas is relatively symmetrical across the two cerebral hemispheres.
 This finding is inconsistent with human lesion studies that support the idea that semantic representation is lateralized to the left hemisphere.''
+The question of lateralization is foundational to the field of the neurobiology of language since the seminal reports by Dax and Broca linking aphasia to left hemispheric lesions \citep{dax_lesions_1865,broca1865siege}.
+It has remained an important theme over decades \citep{penfield_speech_1959,wada_intracarotid_1960,gazzaniga_language_1967,witelson1973left,binder_determination_1996,just1996brain}, up until the recent years \citep{bradshaw2017measuring,tzourio-mazoyer_multi-factorial_2017,hausmann_language_2019,malik2022investigation,ozernov2026precision}.
+Although functional imaging studies have established that both hemispheres are involved in language comprehension, they have also confirmed that the left hemisphere is dominant, e.g. show stronger and more widespread activations during speech processing \citep[see e.g.][]{hickok2007}.